 Taking your pet to the veterinarian for a wellness exam every 6 months is a great preventative against certain diseases and conditions.
-Annual and Semi-annual exams are so important because pets age an average of seven times faster than humans.
-Therefore, by the time they are 4-5 years old, most pets are considered middle aged; and most dogs, especially large breed dogs, are thought to be seniors at the age of 7.
+Annual and Semi-annual exams are so important because pets age much faster than humans.
+By the time they are 4-5 years old, most pets are considered middle aged; and most dogs, especially large breed dogs, are thought to be seniors by the age of 7.
 Since pets can age so quickly, a multitude of health problems can occur within a six month period.
-Therefore, it is important that pets have a wellness exam conducted by a veterinarian every six months.

-Comprehensive Physical Examination: Your doctor will assess the following on your pet: •
+During a typical wellness exam, your doctor will assess the following on your pet:

 - Observe patient’s alertness.